 Sequence Sovereigns

-At the heart of the Serene Sea, small circular rooms can be found in dead temples built from mere stones by the last broken survivors of the Sequence, left alone in the empty ruins of what had once been an empire, millions of years in the making.
-These temples bear the figures of the sovereigns — the last guides of the Sequence, the ultimate bulwark against rot and chaos that emerged in the last days of the hierarchical civilisation.
-Endless nanometric carvings tell the tale of the sovereigns, but they do not invite the passerby to revere them — instead, they are monuments to hatred, celebrating the coming death of an empire barely holding on to life.
+At the heart of the Serene Sea, small circular rooms can be found in dead temples built from mere stones by the last broken survivors of the Sequence.
+They are left alone in the empty ruins of what had once been an empire, millions of years in the making.
+These temples bear the figures of the sovereigns — the last guides of the Sequence, the ultimate bulwark against rot and chaos.
+Endless nanoscale carvings tell the tale of the sovereigns, but they do not invite the passer-by to revere them — instead, they are monuments to hatred, celebrating the coming death of an empire barely holding on to life.

-• The Strategist is one of the only sovereigns encountered by humankind, and strangely enough seems to have existed before the Sequence became derelict, albeit way after its golden age.
-This sovereign is described as “a cloud of aged blood, shimmering pearls and the taste of battles past”, and is assumed to be rather small in size, probably capable of fitting aboard an Orrery ship.
-Their frame was seemingly assembled from the filtered organic remnants of vanquished species, perhaps selected on the basis of combat prowess.
+- The Strategist is one of the few sovereigns encountered by humankind, and seems to have existed before the Sequence became derelict, albeit way after its golden age.
+This sovereign is described as “a cloud of aged blood, shimmering pearls and the taste of battles past”, and is assumed to be rather small, probably capable of fitting aboard an Orrery ship.
+Their frame was seemingly assembled from the filtered organic remnants of vanquished species, perhaps selected based on combat prowess.
 They once led the vanguard of the Sequence in battle against enemies such as the Vriij, the Forgotten Traveller and the creators of the Pale Path.
 They have met defeat for the first time at the hands of FTL-capable human vessels during the assault on Draugr, albeit they were already less than a shadow of their former self.

-• The Shimmering Weaver, often angrily referred to as the One That Orders, is perhaps the closest we know to a golden age Sequencer.
+- The Shimmering Weaver, often angrily referred to as the One That Orders, is perhaps the closest we know to a golden age Sequencer.
 Described as a “baroque painting in movement, a cloud of sentient gold”, the Shimmering Weaver has been located in the Perseus Arm, albeit the Starmoth Initiative refuses to disclose the exact location of the sophont.
 The Shimmering Weaver was assembled out of other Sequencers through millions of years of ritual self-sacrifice.
 It resides in a living planetoid, and was once the single most powerful sophont of the entire galaxy, pulling the strings of a non-negligible portion of the Sequence.
-The planetoid is now pristine and seemingly in working order, maintained for all eternity by armies of enslaved, sub-sophont creatures chittering in the dark.
-But the great room at the heart of the planetoid, behind gates the size of a city and armies of skeletal warforms...it is empty.
-We have seen the throne of a divinity and it is empty.
+The planetoid is now pristine and seemingly in working order, maintained for all eternity by armies of enslaved, sub-sentient creatures chittering in the dark.
+But the great room at the heart of the planetoid, behind gates the size of a city and armies of skeletal warforms…the great room is empty.
+We have seen the throne of a god and it remains vacant.

-• The Silent Blade was the Sequence’s executor, a thousand kilometers long sophont that assumed the shape of a worm.
+- The Silent Blade was the Sequence’s executor, a thousand kilometre long sophont that assumed the shape of a worm.
 Assembled from the DNA of multiple predatory species, it could dessicate itself to travel at sublight speeds towards its target, spending thousands of years alone in the void.
 Upon arrival in a target system, the sophont would come back to life and slither its way towards a planet or space station.
-There, it would divide in an untold number of copies and start a one-sophont war.
+There, it would divide into an untold number of copies and start a one-sophont war.
 Or, if the target was small enough, it would simply swallow it.
 In its worm form, it was impervious to virtually all weaponry, even Sequence-made UREBs.
-Yet, it was killed in a single shot.
-A simple tungsten rod wrapped in a spacetime field, travelling at 0.98c, hurled through space by the Forgotten Travellers.
+Yet, it was killed in a single shot; a tungsten rod wrapped in a spacetime field, travelling at 0.98c, hurled through space by the Forgotten Travellers.

 The temples also refer to two other figures as “Outsiders”.
 We can only suppose that these sophonts were as powerful as the Sovereigns, albeit they did not hail from the Sequence.

-• The Moth is never described, only alluded to.
-Careful textual analysis of the carvings reveal that the Moth is likely to be a paracausal sophont, unbound by time and possibly space.
+- The Moth is never described, only alluded to.
+Careful textual analysis of the carvings reveals that the Moth is likely to be a paracausal sophont, unbound by time and possibly space.
 The Moth is described as a kind, understanding figure, and vast in size, possibly larger than the Sovereigns.
 The Moth watches, say the carvings.
 The Moth understands.

-• The Interloper is a real headache.
-Their description is not unlike that of a Sequencer, with a tentacled form attached to a cloud-like, undefined main body, but instead of the Sequence’s typical black and gold appearance, they’re said to be white and silvery.
+- The Interloper is a real headache.
+Their description is similar to that of a Sequencer, with a tentacled form attached to a cloud-like, undefined main body, but instead of the Sequence’s typical black and gold appearance, they’re said to be white and silvery.
 The vocabulary used about them is almost diplomatic, as if they were an ambassador of some kind — perhaps that of another, extra-galactic Sequence.

 NASA/Caltech, Galaxy of Horrors poster series.